Meet Maurquez: 2023 and 2025 Scholar

 Maurquez was diagnosed with acute lymphoblastic leukemia (ALL) when he was six years old.

 “As a result of the chemotherapy and treatment, I experienced blindness, seizures, hypertension, and memory loss,” he told us.
-“I also missed the early years of elementary school, as I had a immunocompromised body.
-There were times when I felt despair, missed school, and being outside as much as I'd wanted.
-I remained determined, courageous, and optimistic to feel healthier, as I wanted to be outside with my family, friends, and back in school to learn.”
+“I also missed the early years of elementary school, as I had an immunocompromised body.
+There were times when I felt despair because I had to miss school and had to remain indoors.
+Through it all, I remained determined and courageous, as I strived to be back outside with my family and back in school with my friends.”

 “I owe much of who I am to my mother,” he said.
 “My momma is determined, intentional, and supportive of everything I do.
 She raised all ten of her kids by herself and made it look easy, even when times were very difficult.
-Witnessing my mother remain optimistic and courageous during my treatment has molded me into the young man I am today.”
+Witnessing my mother remain faithful during my treatment molded me into the young man I am today.”

 “Who would have imagined I’d be at Stanford today?
-My cancer journey is a testament that sometimes life becomes challenging, however, if we embrace uncertainty and remain resilient, we will be able to tackle any challenges that lie ahead.”
+I view my cancer journey as a testament that even when life becomes challenging, obstacles can be defeated with optimism and resilience.”

 Maurquez’s Advocacy Project